 Components of Working Capital

-So what are the components of working capital.
-First of all, working capital can be calculated as:
+So what are the components of working capital?
+First of all, the calculation for working capital is:

 Working Capital = Current Assets – Current Liabilities

 - Accounts Receivable

 The other short-term current assets have an asterisk because some people prefer to include these accounts, such as prepaid expenses, while others do not.
 I don’t like including accounts that will not bring in cash.
 Therefore, excluding prepaid expenses from your current assets is a valid option as long as there is consistency.

 For example, suppose a company has low cash, low accounts receivable and high prepaid expenses.
 In that case, prepaid expenses will distort the working capital balance, while the actual current assets that will bring cash to the company are low.
 Therefore, there are cases where excluding the prepaid expenses is a valid option.

 Similarly, current liabilities include accounts payable, short term accruals, taxes payable, dividends payable and other short term liabilities that will cause a cash outflow in the short term.

 Sources of Working Capital